oelin/chime-binding/README.md

 # chime-binding

 Chime plugin for bidirectional data-binding between elements and Variable objects.
+Still in beta.

 ## Installation